Nonlinear Dynamics of Quadratic Gravity in Spherical Symmetry: Numerically stable evolution

 Having derived a set of 1st-order (in time) evolution equations for the spherically-symmetric sector, cf.~Eqs.~\eqref{eq:1stOrder-start}-\eqref{eq:1stOrder-end}, we now proceed to solve these numerically.
-Looking at perturbations of (i) flat spacetime, cf.~Sec.~\ref{sec:flat}, and (ii) Schwarzschild spacetime, cf.~Sec.~\ref{sec:Schwarzschild}, we monitor the Hamiltonian constraint $\mathcal{C}_{tt}$, cf.~Eq.~\ref{eq:hamiltonioanConstraint_sphSymm}, in order to confirm that we are indeed evolving a well-posed IVP.
-Since the other constraints (and the evolution equations) are coupled, it can be expected that violations of any other constraint will percolate into the Hamiltonian constraint.
+We evolve random-noise perturbations of (i) flat spacetime, and (ii) Schwarzschild spacetime, cf.~Sec.~\ref{sec:method} for details of the setup.
+In Sec.~\ref{sec:conv}, we perform convergence tests to ensure that our system satisfies the expected order of convergence.
+In Sec.~\ref{sec:HamCon}, we monitor the Hamiltonian constraint $\mathcal{C}_{tt}$, cf.~Eq.~\eqref{eq:hamiltonioanConstraint_sphSymm}, in order to confirm the absence of any growth modes.